manusri3026/DDS-PROJECT/Expression Calculator/README.md

 ---

 ## 📂 Data Structures Used
--Stack → For infix-to-postfix conversion
+- Stack → For infix-to-postfix conversion
--Stack → For postfix evaluation
+- Stack → For postfix evaluation

 ---